MichaelHakenes/agentic-web-payments-mvp/README.md

 > **AI agents that can autonomously execute financial transactions with cryptographic security**

-PayPal, Stripe, and Visa are building toward agentic commerce, but there's no infrastructure for AI agents to actually control money.
-This MVP demonstrates the missing piece: secure autonomous payments.
+The transition to an agentic web is happening now, but there's a critical infrastructure gap: AI agents can't autonomously control money.
+While everyone builds AI-employee wrappers, this MVP tackles the real challenge - unlocking agentic micro-payments with secure cryptographic infrastructure that lets agents make purchases independently.

 ---